 Rear passengers who aren't safety belted can be thrown out of the vehicle in a crash.
 And they can strike others in the vehicle who are wearing safety belts.

 Rear Seat Outside Passenger Positions

 Lap-Shoulder Belt

-The positions next to the windows have lap-shoulder belts.
+These positions have lap-shoulder belts.
 Here's how to wear one properly.